-By forging the alloy into a shape that you like will alter the crystalline structure into the familiar wavy pattern, which is what Damascus is popular for.
+By forging the alloy into a shape that you like will alter the crystalline structure into the familiar wavy Damascus pattern, which is what Damascus is popular for.
 This technique takes a lot of time and is highly labor-intensive.
 It also requires a high level of skill in order to keep the temperatures steady throughout the process.

 This type of steel is what people call Damascus today.
 It refers to about 99.9% of the Damascus steel that you see in the markets today.
 In order to produce this kind of steel, the process is similar to the one mentioned above.

 The two different types of steel (or more) are forged and folded together so that they complement each other.
 Acid etching is then done to reveal the differences in the steel forms.
 Acid etching is a process that involves a sheet metalworking technology that utilizes acid etchants to create highly accurate and complex metal components.
 This process helps in creating the wavy pattern that Damascus steel is famous for.
-Typical pattern-welded blades have about 40 layers of sheet metal.
-The blades are then polished to make the folds more visible.
+Typical pattern-welded steel blades have about 40 layers of sheet metal.
+The Damascus blades are then polished to make the folds more visible.
 With this, the twisty patterns are also more prominent.

 Pattern-welded steel actually got lost and was out of fashion for a considerable amount of time before it was brought back by Bill Moran in 1970.
 Sometimes, you will also find knives with VG-10 Damascus written on top of them.
 This process involves a VG-10 core with Damascus steel on both sides of the knife/blade.
 The steel is then laminated in San Mai’s mold, and the three layers of steel are squashed in together.

 Now we move on to the most important part of the article.
 Here we will discuss how you can actually know whether the knife is a real Damascus or not.
-There are certain methods that manufacturers employ in order to imitate the real Damascus pattern, and some knife enthusiasts can tell from a single glance whether it is fake or not.
+There are certain methods that manufacturers employ in order to imitate the real Damascus pattern, and some knife enthusiasts can tell from a single glance whether it is fake Damascus or not.
 In case you cannot, here are some of the ways that you can:

 It can be difficult to spot whether a knife is a real Damascus with the naked eye, so you need to run it through some tests to determine whether the steel blade is real Damascus.
-One way you can check is to polish a portion of the blade until the pattern is no longer visible.
+One way you can check is to polish a portion of the blade until the pattern welding is no longer visible.
 Then stick the blade into an acid solution.
-If the Damascus is made using the wootz or the pattern-welded method, the original design will reveal itself even after being submerged in the acid solution.
-In the fake Damascus blade, the edge of the knife will be uniform, leaving a randomly marked surface.
+If the Damascus is manufactured using the wootz or the pattern-welded method, the original design will reveal itself even after being submerged in the acid solution.
+In the fake Damascus steel blades, the edge of the knife will be uniform, leaving a randomly marked surface.

 How to Determine if the Damascus I have is Real?